scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ## Discussion

-The following discussion points arose during our implementation of the ASR libraries described above.
+The following discussion points, crucial for understanding the implementation of the ASR libraries we've described, have emerged.
 We limit the discussion to the software that we have presented above.

 ### Independence from breaking changes in Jupyter

 The Jupyter project lacks built-in support for code snippet libraries.
-Instead, third parties have developed several extensions for Jupyter to support code snippets.
+Due to the inherent limitations of the Jupyter project, the development of third-party extensions has become a necessity to support code snippets.
-Unfortunately, changes that occur in the core of Jupyter often break these extensions.
+Unfortunately, changes in the core of Jupyter often break these extensions.
-Users have to create Python environments for older versions of Jupyter work with the snippets extension while missing out on the new featuers of Jupyter.
+Users have to create Python environments for older versions of Jupyter to work with the snippets extension while missing out on the new features of Jupyter.
-An obvious solution to this problem would be for the developers of Jupyter to incorporate one of the snippet extensions into the base distribution of Jupyter to ensure that at least one form of support for snippets is always available.
+An obvious solution to this problem would be for the Jupyter developers to incorporate one of the snippet extensions into the base distribution of Jupyter to ensure that at least one form of support for snippets is always available.
-The use of voice-triggered snippets external  to Jupyter side steps difficulties with breaking changes to Jupyter.
+Using voice-triggered snippets external to Jupyter side steps difficulty with breaking changes to Jupyter.

 ### Filling gap in tab-triggered snippets with voice-triggered snippets

-Voice-triggered snippets also provided an opportunity to overcome the absence of extensions for Jupyter that support tab-triggered snippets.
+Voice-triggered snippets, a promising innovation, offer a potential solution to the absence of extensions for Jupyter that support tab-triggered snippets.
 Tab-triggered code snippets are standard in most text editors, whereas voice-triggered snippets have yet to become widespread in standard text editors.
 One advantage of Jupyter Notebooks is that they run in the browser, where several automated Speech Recognition software packages operate (e.g., Voice-In Plus, Serenade, and Talon Voice).
-We developed our libraries for Voice In Plus software because of its gentle learning curve and simple customization.
+We developed our libraries for Voice In Plus software because of its gentle learning curve and straightforward customization.
-We did this to meet the needs of the widest population of users.
+We did this to meet the needs of the broadest population of users.

 ### The role of AI-assisted voice computing

-The dream of AI-assisted voice computing is to have one's intentions rather than one's words inserted into the document you are developing.
+The dream of AI-assisted voice computing is to have one's intentions rather than one's words inserted into the document one is developing.
 Our exposure to what is available through ChatGPT left us with an unfavorable impression due to the high error rate.
 GitHub's copilot can also be used in LaTeX to autocomplete sentences.
-Here again, many of the suggested completions are inaccurate and require editing.
+Here again, many of the suggested completions need to be more accurate and require editing.
-These autocompleted sentences tend to slow down the user by getting in the way and leaving no net gain in productivity.
+These autocompleted sentences slow down the user by getting in the way and leaving no net gain in productivity.

-In addition, the utilization of AI assistance in scientific writing has to be disclosed upon manuscript submission.
+In addition, AI assistance in scientific writing has to be disclosed upon manuscript submission.
 Some publishers will not accept articles written with the help of AI-writing assistants.
-This could limit the options available for manuscript submission should one use such an assistant and have the manuscripts rejected by a publisher that accepts such assistants.
+This could limit the options available for manuscript submission if one uses such an assistant and has the manuscripts rejected by a publisher that accepts such assistants.

 ### ASR extensions for Jupyter lab

-We found three extensions developed for Jupyter Lab that enable the use of speech recognition in Jupyter notebooks.
+We found three extensions developed for Jupyter Lab that enable speech recognition in Jupyter notebooks.
-The first, [jupyterlab-voice-control](https://github.com/krassowski/jupyterlab-voice-control) supports the use of custom commands and relies on the language model in the browser.
+The first, [jupyterlab-voice-control](https://github.com/krassowski/jupyterlab-voice-control), supports custom commands and relies on the browser's language model.
 This extension is experimental and not maintained; it does not work with Jupyter 4.2.
 The second extension, [jupyter-voice-comments](https://github.com/Banpan-Jupyter-Extensions/jupyter-voice-comments),  relies on the DaVinci large language model to make comments in Markdown cells and request code fragments.
 This program requires clicking on a microphone icon repeatedly, which makes the user vulnerable to repetitive stress injuries.
 The third extension is [jupyter-voicepilot](https://github.com/JovanVeljanoski/jupyter-voicepilot).
-Although the name of the extension suggests it uses GitHub's Copilot, it uses whisper-1 and ChatGPT3.
+Although the extension's name suggests it uses GitHub's Copilot, it uses whisper-1 and ChatGPT3.
 This extension requires an API key for ChatGP3.
-The robustness of our approach is that the Voice-In Plus software will always operate within Jupyter Lab when Jupyter is run in a web.
+The robustness of our approach is that the Voice-In Plus software will always operate within Jupyter Lab when Jupyter is run on a web server.

 ### Caveats about voice computing